Bruce Springsteen slams ‘King Trump’ and ‘federal thugs’ in Minneapolis protest song

 Springsteen has continued to lash out at Trump and ICE amid the tragedies in Minneapolis

-Bruce Springsteen does not hold back in his new protest song aimed at Trump and his ICE agents’ invasion of Minneapolis.

-Released Wednesday, “Streets of Minneapolis” is dedicated to Renee Good and Alex Pretti, both of whom were killed this month by ICE agents in the city.
+Bruce Springsteen, one of the staunchest Trump critics in music, has released a new song dedicated to Renee Good and Alex Pretti, two civilians who were shot dead by ICE agents in Minneapolis in recent weeks.

+In “Streets of Minneapolis,” Springsteen hurls insults at Trump and his ICE agents’ ongoing invasion of the Minnesota city with pointed lyrics about “King Trump” and his “private army.”

 “I wrote this song on Saturday, recorded it yesterday and released it to you today in response to the state terror being visited on the city of Minneapolis,” Springsteen said in a statement.
 “It’s dedicated to the people of Minneapolis, our innocent immigrant neighbors and in memory of Alex Pretti and Renee Good.”

-In the opening lines, the legendary singer-songwriter takes aim at “King Trump” and his “private army from the DHS.”
-Later, Springsteen seemingly refers to ICE and Border Patrol agents as “federal thugs” who killed Alex Pretti, left to “lay in the snow, dead.”
+The “Born in the USA” singer’s lyrics refer to ICE and Border Patrol agents as “federal thugs” who killed Pretti and left him to “lay in the snow, dead.”

-He also name drops Trump allies Stephen Miller and DHS head Kristi Noem and their “dirty lies,” referencing their claims that agents fired on Good and Pretti in self-defense.
+Springsteen also name-drops DHS head Kristi Noem and homeland security advisor Stephen Miller and their “dirty lies,” referencing their claims that agents fired on Good and Pretti in self-defense.

+Good, a mother-of-three, was killed January 7 by ICE agents, while Pretti, an ICU nurse, was gunned down by Border Patrol officials on January 24.
+Both shootings have ignited outrage and sparked protests across the country.

-Springsteen references Pretti and Good throughout, including with the profound stanza: “And there were bloody footprints / Where mercy should have stood / And two dead left to die on snow-filled streets / Alex Pretti and Renee Good.”
+Pretti and Good are mentioned by name throughout the song, including with the profound stanza: “And there were bloody footprints / Where mercy should have stood / And two dead left to die on snow-filled streets / Alex Pretti and Renee Good.”

+The song candidly touches on the fear instilled in millions of Americans under the Trump administration, as ICE threatens immigrants and also legal U.S. residents.
+“Now they say they’re here to uphold the law / But they trample on our rights / If your skin is black or brown my friend / You can be questioned or deported on sight,” Springsteen bellows.

+Chants of “ICE out” are also included on the track, echoing calls from politicians, celebrities, and civilians alike for Trump to remove the agents from Minneapolis and other cities across the U.S.

 Join our commenting forum